KROIA/Voicemail-Box/Software/BSP_VoiceMailBox/documentation/TestServer.md

 This is the Testserver for the Voicemail Box SA in the spring semester 2025.
 It offers only basic proof of concept functionalities.

+> [!WARNING]
+> Do not use this server for production since the most security fearutes are disabled

 ---
 ## Content
 - [Features](#features)